Universal upper bound for the entropy of superconducting vortices and the Nernst effect: Introduction

-The Nernst effect\,\cite{nernst,varl2018}, the emergence of a transverse electric field produced by a longitudinal thermal gradient in the presence of a magnetic field, is currently attracting a lot of attention.
+The Nernst effect\,\cite{nernst,varl2018} is the emergence of a transverse electric field produced by a longitudinal thermal gradient in the presence of a magnetic field and measures the flow of transverse entropy induced by a longitudinal particle motion.
+The Nernst effect has attracted a great deal of attention after the discovery of a sizable Nernst coefficient in high-temperature cuprate superconductors due to fluctuating Cooper pairs and mobile vortices simultaneously carrying entropy and magnetic flux.
+The high interest in the Nernst effect is amplified by the fact that measurements of the Nernst signal can provide information about material parameters inaccessible by other means, for example, the upper critical field $H_{\mathrm c2}$, which often cannot be directly measured because of its large value\,\cite{chang}.
 The Nernst signal has a maximum as a function of temperature and magnetic field and a tail into the normal state.
 Recent experiments\,\cite{universal} revealed that, in the fluctuation region, the Nernst effect has the magnitude expected by theory.
-However, the peak amplitude of the Nernst signal is unexpectedly about the same in different superconductors despite the broad variance in basic superconducting parameters, and corresponds to the universal value of an entropy per vortex per layer $\approx$$k_{\rm B}\,{\rm ln}\,2$ \cite{universal}.
+However, the peak amplitude of the Nernst signal is unexpectedly about the same in different superconductors despite the broad variance in basic superconducting parameters, and it corresponds to the universal value of an entropy per vortex per layer $\approx$$k_{\rm B}\,{\rm ln}\,2$ \cite{universal} (see also \cite{huebener}).

+Here, we demonstrate that this remarkable finding is an immediate consequence of the dynamical symmetry of a superconducting ground state under the algebra $\left( W_{1+\infty} \otimes \overline W_{1+\infty} \right)/\widehat U(1)$, where $W_{1+\infty}$ is the algebra of quantum area preserving diffeomorphisms\,\cite{bakas1, bakas2, pope} (see\,\cite{shen} for a review).